saimusdev/dash-phalcon/README.md

 ### Notes

 Because the script provided downloads the full documentation recursively from the [Phalcon PHP](http://phalconphp.com/en/)  website, it takes some time to download all the files.
 At least 5-15 minutes will be necessary.
 It depends on the connection speed.

+## Manual Build

+* The table of contents isn't working.
+* The guides aren't encoded/decoded properly.